Kobe-mike/airbnb-clone-project/README.md

         All user input is validated and sanitized to prevent SQL injection, XSS attacks, and other common vulnerabilities.
 Backend validations complement frontend checks to ensure system integrity.

         Why it matters: Maintains data integrity and protects the system from injection-based exploits and corrupted data entries.

+# CI/CD Pipeline

+    Continuous Integration (CI) and Continuous Deployment (CD) pipelines are automated workflows that build, test, and deploy code changes.
+They ensure that every update pushed to the repository is automatically validated and deployed in a reliable, consistent manner.

+    CI/CD pipelines help:
+        Catch bugs early through automated testing.
+        Streamline deployment processes and reduce manual errors.
+        Maintain consistent development, staging, and production environments.
+        Improve collaboration and accelerate delivery of new features.

+    Tools used: GitHub Actions, Docker, Celery + Redis, PostgreSQL, Cloud platforms.